 If a work injury gets worse after a claim has been closed, the workers’ compensation claim can be reopened.35

 Reopening a claim requires a letter from a doctor that states that:

 - the change is the result of the original injury.36

-The injured worker sends the letter to the insurance company and asks it to reopen the claim.
+You send the letter to the insurance company and ask them to reopen the claim.